Components

 React & Preact Hooks

-Both targets also support top-level component-body await and TSRX will emit an async component function when it appears in the component body.
+Both targets also support template-body await and TSRX will emit an async component function when it appears in the returned template.

 1 import { useState, useEffect } from 'react';